-There’s a growing movement in Dubai to celebrate the past – a time before oil when Bedouin tribes lived in desert camps, travelling by camel was the only mode of transport, and pearls were the national treasure.
+There’s a growing movement in Dubai to celebrate the past – a time before oil when Bedouin tribes lived in desert camps, travelling by camel was the only mode of transport and pearls were the national treasure.

-This rich history isn’t just celebrated in museum displays but in everyday life – from local delicacies, such as Dibba Bay butties, to the well-preserved Arabian sea and sand landscape.
+This rich history isn’t just celebrated in museum displays but in everyday life – from local delicacies, such as Dibba Bay butties, to the well-preserved Arabian Sea and sand landscape.

 The extent of Dubai’s ambition is visible in the world’s tallest building, the Burj Khalifa.
-Armani Hotel Dubai, which occupies the base of the record-breaking tower, exemplifies the city’s extravagant taste with a car park full of Ferraris and lobby display cases glistening with Armani chocolates and gems.
+The Armani Hotel Dubai, which occupies the base of the record-breaking tower, exemplifies the city’s extravagant taste with a car park full of Ferraris and lobby display cases glistening with Armani chocolates and gems.
 Today, however, the emirate exudes more than giddy excess.

-Nemanja Valjarevic and his wife Nina’s boutique CHI-KA sells striking hybrids of colourful Japanese kimono and the traditionally black abaya robe-like dress worn by many Muslim women in the Arabian Gulf.
+Nemanja Valjarevic and his wife Nina’s boutique CHI-KA sells striking hybrids of colourful Japanese kimonos and the traditionally black abaya robe-like dress worn by many Muslim women in the Arabian Gulf.
 Customers can find them at CHI-KA’s Alserkal Avenue boutique atelier, which is designed to look like an art gallery.

 The brand agenda is to connect cultures through fashion.
 “I’m interested in understanding the nature of civilisation and culture, revealing invisible bridges that connect us all,” explains Nemanja.
 “CHI-KA is a modest expression of this philosophy, working on bringing the world a bit closer together.”